nRF24/CircuitPython_nRF24L01/docs/core_api/basic_api.rst

         when entering RX mode.
 This is done to better manage the ACK payloads loaded into the TX FIFO.

+    .. changedversion:: 2.1.0
+        Prior to v2.1.0 this attribute would clear the status flags when entering RX mode.
+This was removed to expedite applications that use manually transmitted acknowledgement payloads.

 .. automethod:: circuitpython_nrf24l01.rf24.RF24.any

     :returns: